XavientInformationSystems/Kakfa-Mirroring-Hybrid-Cloud/Readme.md

 # Kafka Mirroring in Hybrid Cloud Environment

-This project teaches you how to leverage the power of Apache Kafka to replicate data between two clusters hosted in a hybrid cloud environment.
+This project shows us how to leverage the power of Apache Kafka to replicate data between two clusters hosted in a hybrid cloud environment.

 All you need is access to some basic programming skills, hands on experience with Linux and a little experience with AWS to get things kick started.